zalando/skipper/docs/reference/filters.md

 - the finishing event of the request
 - any read errors other than EOF

+## logHeader

+The logHeader filter prints the request line and the header, but not the boddy, to stderr.

 ## tee

 Provides a unix-like `tee` feature for routing.